-The Center for Liver Diseases and Transplantation
+Center for Advanced Liver Diseases and Transplantation

-Meet the Staff
+Meet the Team

 The liver transplant and hepatobiliary diseases program at University Hospital is organized with a team approach designed to give comprehensive, individualized care to patients with complex diseases.
 The team consists of a designated group of physicians, physician assistants, nurse coordinators, social workers, financial coordinators, and nutritionists.
 Physicians include hepatologists (liver disease specialists), transplant surgeons, a psychiatrist with expertise in transplant issues, and other specialists as the need arises.
 Nurse coordinators play an important role as the daily, direct and personal liaison between the transplant team and the patient.

-|(l-r) Nikolaos Pyrsopoulos, MD, PhD, MBA; Baburao Koneru, MD, and Sohail Contractor, MD|
+|(l-r) Nikolaos Pyrsopoulos, MD, PhD, MBA; James V. Guarrera, MD, FACS|

 Subhashini M. Ayloo, M.D., MPH, FACS